codurance/site/src/_posts/2020-03-22-types-and-accepting-the-facts.md

 This snippet will throw a NullPointerException but at any moment we were warned that the method would return null, we might know for reading the documentation or the code.
 We can add a null check before calling `home.length()`, that solves the problem of the exception that we are getting, we still have the problem that we have to do that after every call of the method, and human beings are unreliable to do repetitive tasks like that.
 Do you know who is good checking that kind of stuff?
 The compiler of course.

-With all the advance of the modern society and Java, there's a quite decent way of dealing with this problem.
+With all the advances in modern society and Java, there's a quite decent way of dealing with this problem.
 Java provides us with the `Optional<>` that can wrap null values for us.
 The main advantage of using an Optional is that we can't use the value straight away (please, don't call `.get()` straight away), we explicitly have to deal with the possibility of a null value.
 This is way better than returning null or just throwing an exception.
 The final result would be:

 ```java
 public class OptionalExample {